awslabs/aws-sdk-ios-samples/README.md

       + Security Token Service

 #### [SES_FeedbackForm](SES_FeedbackForm/README.md)
-* This is a sample mobile application demonstrates how to use Amazon SES to record user feedback using the AWS iOS SDK.
+* This is a sample mobile application that demonstrates how to use Amazon SES to record user feedback using the AWS iOS SDK.
     * AWS Services involved:
       + Simple Storage (S3)
       + Simple Email Service (SES)